llvm/llvm-project/clang/docs/UsersManual.rst

       /E                     Preprocess to stdout
-      /fallback              Fall back to cl.exe if clang-cl fails to compile /FA                    Output assembly code file during compilation /Fa<file or directory> Output assembly code to this file during compilation /Fe<file or directory> Set output executable file or directory (ends in / or \) /FI <value>            Include file before parsing
+      /fallback              Fall back to cl.exe if clang-cl fails to compile /FA                    Output assembly code file during compilation /Fa<file or directory> Output assembly code to this file during compilation (with /FA) /Fe<file or directory> Set output executable file or directory (ends in / or \) /FI <value>            Include file before parsing
-      /Fi<file>              Set preprocess output file name
-      /Fo<file or directory> Set output object file, or directory (ends in / or \) /GF-                   Disable string pooling
+      /Fi<file>              Set preprocess output file name (with /P) /Fo<file or directory> Set output object file, or directory (ends in / or \) (with /c) /fp:except-
+      /fp:except
+      /fp:fast
+      /fp:precise
+      /fp:strict
+      /GA                    Assume thread-local variables are defined in the executable /GF-                   Disable string pooling
       /GR-                   Disable emission of RTTI data
       /GR                    Enable emission of RTTI data
+      /Gs<value>             Set stack probe size
       /Gw-                   Don't put each data item in its own section /Gw                    Put each data item in its own section /Gy-                   Don't put each function in its own section